SumoLogic/sumologic-documentation/docs/reuse/budget-assignment.md

 The value supports a single wildcard, such as `_sourceCategory=prod*payment`.

-For example, a **scope** expression like `_sourceCategory=/dev/catalog/*` implies that all incoming logs ingested into Sumo Logic with a matching `_sourceCategory` will fall under the scope of the given budget.
+For example, a **Scope** expression like `_sourceCategory=/dev/catalog/*` implies that all incoming logs ingested into Sumo Logic with a matching `_sourceCategory` will fall under the scope of the given budget.